A-Level English Language

 What can I do with English Language A-Level?

 The study of English Language will be invaluable for any career that involves communication skills, both written and spoken, and requires a comprehensive understanding and knowledge of the English language.

 English Language will be an asset when applying for university entry in arts subjects, and is especially useful for anyone looking for a career in advertising, journalism and the media.
 Beyond A-Level and university, students will take with them an appreciation of the variety and richness of the language, not only in terms of linguistics, but also in terms of psychology, philosophy, anthropology and literary criticism.

 Questions about the course

-Can I study an A Level in English Language in one year?
+Can I study A-Level English Language as a one year A-Level?

 As an A-Level English Language retake student, yes.